csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Relakas.md

 [Location:: [[Pent Logging]]
 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Dragon's Hide]]</span></span>

 Large dragonborn, with teeth are filed down to points.
 Carries a greatsword.

 Head of security at [[Pent Logging]], and has been known to travel as security with [[Norathar Pent]].

+Seems to have some sort of feud with [[Limley]]

 ### Background
 Used to be part of the dragons hide - an elite regiment of the guards also known as the “hidesman”.